Solomon's Key: Ports

 In 1988, a port of the NES Solomon's Key was released for the Master System in Japan.

 In 1990, Pack-In-Video converted the game for the PC Engine under the title Zipang, with the art redone to make it a tie-in with the movie of the same name.

 In April 1991, a Game Boy version was released under the title Solomon's Club.
 It was developed by Graphic Research.

 The arcade version of the game was released for PlayStation 4 in September 2014 for Japan, and September 2015 for North America, by Hamster Corporation as part of the Arcade Archives series.
 The game was re-released for the Nintendo Switch, worldwide, in June 2019.

 Reception

 In Japan, Game Machine listed Solomon's Key as the 18th most successful table arcade unit of August 1986.
 Solomon's Key sold 300,000 copies in Japan.

 Legacy

 The NES version of the game was released for the Wii Virtual Console on November 19, 2006, in North America and on December 15 in Europe and Australia.
-Later, it was also released on the Nintendo 3DS and Wii U Virtual Console.
-Since then, it has been released as part of the Nintendo Classics service.
 A "reverse engineered" port from the Atari ST version was released for the Commodore Amiga in 2013.
+Later, it was also released on the Nintendo 3DS and Wii U Virtual Console in 2013.
+It was added to the Nintendo Switch Online NES library on October 10, 2018.

 In 1992, a prequel was released for the NES named Solomon's Key 2 (called Fire 'n Ice in North America).

 Monster Rancher Explorer (Solomon in Japan), also released by Tecmo, features the same gameplay but with Monster Rancher characters.